LemmySmackett/LemmySmackettCom/content/stories/mature/seduction.md

 Her body fell limp, and I proceeded to bag it up, intending to dispose of it like all the others.

-I have never met a man or woman of virtue. Ω
+I have never met a man or woman of virtue. ■